Rage611/Rage611/README.md

 I'm a **full-stack developer** who enjoys turning ideas into practical, working software.

-My interests span **web development, backend systems, security, AI-powered applications, automation, and developer tooling**.
+I work across **web development, backend systems, security, AI-powered applications, automation, and developer tooling**.

-I enjoy working across the stack — from interfaces and APIs to the systems and logic behind them — while continuously learning and experimenting with new technologies.
+I enjoy taking a problem from idea to implementation — designing the interface, building the systems behind it, and continuously improving the result.

 > **Build with purpose.
 Ship with quality.
 Keep learning.**